cookcodeblog/jenkins-pipeline-examples/declarative_pipeline.md

 Define Jenkins job parameters

-Can change parameters when click build with prameters
+Can change parameters when click build with parameters

 Example: